Hacktix/scribbltests/README.md

 # Gameboy Scribbltests

-The Scribbltests are a (currently very limited) collection of self-written test ROMs for testing all sorts of things **on the DMG Gameboy**.
+The Scribbltests are a (currently very limited) collection of self-written test ROMs for testing all sorts of things.
 For details, do check the individual test folders.

-**Note:** Due to a lack of hardware, these ROMs are (currently) only tested on the emulators BGB and SameBoy.
+**Note:** The ROMs in this repository are tested on hardware.
+The exact models they were tested on as well as the test results are provided in the individual README files.